Funding an experience

 Travel Grants

-UW Oshkosh students who are residents of Wisconsin and completed their FAFSA are automatically considered for the State of Wisconsin Travel Grant through the Financial Aid Office.
+UW Oshkosh students who are residents of Wisconsin and have completed their FAFSA are automatically considered for the State of Wisconsin Travel Grant through the Financial Aid Office.

 Financial Aid